 Improved Access on Kinder Scout

-Works to renew some 2,000 metres of well-loved paths at four major access points to Kinder Scout in the Peak District National Park have been completed in time for the popular New Year walking season.
+Works to renew some 2,000 metres of well-loved paths at four major access points to Kinder Scout in the Peak District National Park were completed in 2012.

 In a major project managed by Moors for the Future Partnership, paths at Grindslow Knoll, Crowden Tower, Ringing Roger and The Nab have been enhanced to make walking easier and to restore the internationally important moorland habitat by reducing erosion caused by foot traffic and water.